LiamHardman/learning-golang/README.md

 - Generating a universal set of binaries does sound quite attractive to me.
 - It seems a good mix of web-apps, desktop apps and infrastructure-related programs are being created here, so it is likely here to stay.

+**Resources Used**

+- Learn How To Code: Google's Go (golang) Programming Language - Todd McLeod on Udemy.

 ---